 - Quizzes: Weekly, online, timed quizzes assess students' general understanding of the materials and assigned readings and videos.
-Quizzes will include multiplechoice, True/False, and short answer items.
-Quizzes will have approximately 10 questions and a time limit of 10 minutes.
-The only resource you may use on quizzes is your own notes.
-You may not work together with classmates or use any sources from outside the lecture material and your own notes from the lecture material. - Discussion Assignments: Students will post an original response to prompts in Carmen and subsequently respond to posts written by classmates to facilitate discussion of concepts covered in the course.
-There will be a broad topic each week, but you can choose what subtopic you'd like to cover within the broad topic.
-Responses will be submitted as outlines answering the question prompts for each week.
+Quizzes will include multiple-choice, True/False, and short answer items.
+Quizzes will have approximately 5 questions and a time limit of 20 minutes.
+You may use your own notes for each quiz.
+You may not work together. - Discussion Assignments: Students will post an original response to prompts in Carmen and subsequently respond to posts written by classmates to facilitate discussion of concepts covered in the course.
 An "exceptional" grade on the rubric means that there are no recommendations for improvement.
 "Above Average" means that while there is some room for improvement, the paper is still above average and suggestions for improvement are minor.
 "Average" grades mean that the main aspects of the assignment have been addressed but there is non-trivial room for improvement.
-Discussions are formal and should include information from lecture as well as outside sources. - C-REP: Communication research experience program.
-Students participate in research studies to gain an understanding of social science research experiences
+Discussions are formal and should include information from lecture as well as outside sources.